Probate

-Probate lawyers (also called estate lawyers) help you with the steps required to finalize an estate.
-Usually the executor or executrix of a will does this.
-During probate, the assets or property of a deceased person are given to the beneficiaries named in that person’s will.
+Calgary probate lawyers know that losing a loved one is heartbreaking and stressful.
+Dealing with their estate often makes things worse.
+Probate lawyers (also called estate lawyers) help you with the steps required to finalize or wind up an estate.
+Usually the executor or executrix, now called a personal representative, of a will performs this role.
+During probate, the assets or property of a deceased person, less owed taxes and debts, are distributed to the beneficiaries named in that person’s will.
 Click this link to learn more about the role of the executor.
+A beneficiary is someone who receives a gift under a will.

-Probate lawyers make the probate application for you.
-Further, probate proves the validity of the will, confirms the last valid will and decides who controls the estate.
-Lastly, probate, in Alberta, gives everyone involved in the estate certainty that the exact following of the deceases wishes occurs.
-Learn more about Alberta probate law here.
-If no will exists, then a similar but different process must occur to administer the estate through the courts.
-Seeking a grant of letters of administration reflects the process when a person passes with no will.
+Probate lawyers make the probate application to the surrogate court on your behalf.
+Further, probate establishes the validity of the will, confirms the last valid will and decides who controls the estate.
+Lastly, probate, in Alberta, gives everyone involved in the estate certainty that everyone follows the decease person’s exact wishes.
+Learn more with this link about .
+Sometimes people have no will in place when they pass.
+If no will exists, then a similar, but different, process must occur to administer the estate through the courts.
+Seeking a grant of “Letters of administration” reflects the process when a person passes with no will in place.

 The Estate Administration And Probate Process

-Executors are allowed to be paid (learn more here) for their work.
-Without taking all the proper legal steps an executor may face personal liability.
+Executors are allowed to receive compensation (payment) (learn more here) for their work on the estate.
+Without taking all the proper legal steps executors sometimes face personal liability.
 There are important things to know when dealing with the property of someone who has died.
 Note: executor/executrix is now referred to as a personal representative.
-Learn who can help with the probate process; click here.

 Limited Grant Of Probate

 Alberta now features a process to deal with certain aspects in an expedited process.
 A limited grant of probate deals with assets that often burden estate.
 Primarily this includes real property including land and homes.
 Often the courts grant a limited grant of probate in under a month.
-This system works well to avoid the risks of trying to sell a home without receiving a grant of probate first.
+This system works well to avoid the .
 The funds from the sale of the home are then held and a regular probate application deals with the other assets in the estate.
 The reason that the government added this process is to help an estate to sell an asset that requires a lot of attention and, often, costs to maintain.
 It allows for the sale of the home with the sale proceeds deposited to the estates bank account for distribution once the court give the grant of probate.

 Do I Need To Probate An Estate In Alberta?